Authentic Brand Development

 Share your passions with the world and your unique company mission.
 Think about what drives you.
 Cultivate a purpose for your business that goes beyond wanting to make money.
-A brand is deemed authentic not only because of its ingrown culture, but also by the nature of the relationship they have with their customers.
+A brand is deemed authentic not only because of its culture, but also by the nature of the relationship they have with their customers.

 In 1982 the Johnson & Johnson brand took a major blow when seven people died in Chicago after someone had tampered with their Tylenol bottles.
 What’s important to note is that the company acted quickly and handled the crisis well by keeping the public informed providing a hotline to consumers to call the company, they inspected their factory to be sure the problem didn’t originate there and recalled all bottles on the shelf at the time.
 The company showed the public that they weren’t willing to put the public’s safety in jeopardy even if it would be expensive.
-What your customers care most about is that you provide open and honest conversations about your company and the products or services you offer.
+What your customers care about most is that you provide open and honest conversations about your company and the products or services you offer.

 Believe in your story